October 24, 2008

 matthew-Lesko23.jpg Everywhere you go you see "Frequently Asked Questions" scattered about to help you find out what everybody else apparently knows.
 Nobody, as far as we know, is helping you with the essential questions of life, the Frequently Answered Questions ®.

-These are the questions you ask or answer hundreds of times in your life?
+These are the questions you ask or answer hundreds of times in your life.
 But do you answer them correctly?
 Sadly, millions of people do not.

-As a public service we present the first in our ongoing series of answers to Frequently Answered Questions ®.
 If you have any Frequently Answered Questions® you'd like help with, pop them in the comments and our crack staff of out-of-work philosophers, professional wise-guys, cut-rate gurus, and grief counselors between assignments will be happy to enlighten you.

 Are you a racist?

 Well, if the truth were told, who isn't?
-But say either "No," or "Who you calling a racist?"
+But say either "No," or "Who you calling a racist?" or "Get out of my face you dumb chunk of human garbage!"

-As we all know, this question is never answered in the affirmative except by white liberals seeking to curry favor, get a date, or be declared legally black.
 Indeed, this question doesn't have to be answered.
 The fact that you are being asked the question establishes that you are, indeed, a racist.
 This is primarily true if you happen to be of the white persuasion, but can also be true is you are of a member of a majority-minority.
 This means any minority which is larger than any other minority present.

 Hence, a Native American gets to ask an African-American if he is a racist because the Native American is from a minority-minority (unless the encounter is happening in a Casino).
 However, the "once-was-a-slave" rule comes into play here since the minority-minority was only conquered and subjugated, rather than captured and subjugated and made to take a long, unpleasant sea voyage.
 By invoking the "once-was-a-slave" rule an African-American, even if one of the majority-minority, can reasonably deny racism since, having invented the "Are you a racist?" gambit, African-Americans cannot, ipso facto, be racist.
 Got it?
 Good.
 There will be a spot quiz on this question when you least expect it for the next 50 years so you'd better get crisp about it.